 * If unable to participate at your scheduled time, please contact your team captain.
 Please be on time for all services.

 SENIOR ALTAR BOYS:

 Andreas Alexander ~ Sammer Mitri ~ Stefan Word ~ Frankie Zanotto ~ PJ Zanotto

-Memorial prayers will be offered this Sunday for the repose of the soul of the handmaiden of God:
+This Sunday, Memorial Services will be held for the repose of the souls of the servants of God:

 PARISH COMPLEX SECURITY

 For the safety of our Parish complex we have installed security cameras on the exterior and interior of our church complex.
 Please be aware that the cameras will be recording daily 24/7 – 365 days a year.
 Don’t forget to smile!

 When attending services, please be prompt!
 In order to partake of the Holy Eucharist please remember proper preparation is required to receive Holy Communion.
 Proper preparation in receiving Holy Communion requires that the person be in the Divine Liturgy on time, that means BEFORE 9:30 a.m.!

 When receiving the Holy Eucharist come forward reverently, give your baptismal name, hold the red cloth under your chin and after receiving, wipe your lips.